Welcoming the New Year like a true Jedi.

-Two years ago, 2016 New Year’s Eve.
-The evening started off decent enough; I had a pleasant second viewing of The Force Awakens at Capitol Theatre.
+Two years ago in 2016, the evening started off decent enough; I had a pleasant second viewing of The Force Awakens at Capitol Theatre.
 Thereafter, curiosity got the better of me and I decided to take a stroll around the Marina Bay area, just so, you know, to “check out” the festive crowds.

 As for last night, what happened was this.
 Traumatised by yesterdays, I was determined to do it “right” this time.
 I pre-purchased entry tickets for The Float @ Marina Bay, and got there before 9.
 The big plan was that I would INSTALL myself on one of the seats and spend the remaining hours of 2017 toying with my phone, right up to midnight.

 Right up to midnight.
 Thereupon, I’d leisurely take out my D7500, extend my tripod, and get a first class recording of the 6-minute fireworks.
 4K resolution and all

 Sounds foolproof?
 It was.
 And it would have been, had it not rained.

 Rained.
 All the way from ten till midnight.
 Right up to this afternoon, for that matter.

 Looking back, I ought to have expected it.
 It was raining before I left home; as in, it was wet the whole afternoon.
 Also, I ridiculously thought a poncho was good enough to keep me dry and I could just shelter my camera with something.

 Well, I did manage to keep my camera mostly dry.
 What didn’t occur to me was how miserable the extended wait in the rain before the fireworks would be.